MS Mount Washington: MV Sophie C

 The Sophie C opened in 1946 is 76 ft in length and was built by General Ship and Engine Works in East Boston, Massachusetts She was christened "Sophie C" after Sophie Hedblom, wife of Carl Hedblom and mother of Byron Hedblom, owners of General Ship and Engine Works as well as the Winnipesaukee Steamship Corporation.
 The vessel was built to offer service on Lake Winnipesaukee while the M/V Mount Washington was out of commission due to the U.S. government requisitioning her engines for the war effort.
 The Sophie C is the oldest floating post office (and only inland floating post office) in the continental United States, and is the fifth boat to deliver mail on the lake.
 It cruises daily except for Sunday, delivering the mail to island residents.

 Winnipesaukee Spirit

 The Winnipesaukee Spirit was added to the fleet for the 2021 operating season.
 Originally launched in Fort Pierce, Florida, in 1979, the Spirit last did marine charters in New Jersey before being brought to New Hampshire by the Winnipesaukee Flagship Corporation.
 The Spirit is equipped with its own bar and galley area and has indoor/outdoor seating as well as two lounge areas.
 The Spirit can also carry up to 99 general passengers and can seat up to 88 for dinner.

 Winnipesaukee Belle

 On March 30, 2023, Mount Washington Crises announced the acquisition of the Winnipesaukee Belle.
 The boat was previously owned by the Wolfeboro Inn.
 It is 65 feet in length and can accommodate up to 150 passengers.
-The vessel will undergo refurbishment at the shipyards in Center Harbor, and will return to service in 2025 for her 40th anniversary.
+The vessel will undergo refurbishment at the shipyards in Center Harbor, and will return to service in 2026.